 Based on the award-winning Cormac McCarthy novel, it follows a man and his son loitering in a post-apocalyptic wasteland.
 But this is no normal land, it’s not ‘Mad Max’ where there are still living cities where you can barter goods, despite it is gruesome, deprived and frightening nightmare one can have ever imagined.

 With no functioning communities, the permanent nuclear winter has set in.
 The sky is dark and the trees have died.
-No crops can be grown and there seems no animals left, which means human species is living over the few left canned food and cannibalism is inevitable.
+No crops can be grown and there seems no animals left, which means the human species is living over the few left canned food, and cannibalism is inevitable.
 The father and his son continue their journey through all the odds to the coast.
 Why the coast?
-May be it’s a goal to live for.
+Maybe it’s a goal to live for.
 Their love for each other keeps them alive and together.